King, Crown Prince Receive Cables On 78Th Independence Day

-Amman, May 24 (Petra)-- His Majesty King Abdullah II has received cables from leaders of Arab, Muslim and friendly countries on Jordan's 78th Independence Day, which falls on 25 May.
+(MENAFN- Jordan Times) Amman - His Majesty King Abdullah has received cables from leaders of Arab, Muslim and friendly countries on Jordan's 78th Independence Day, which falls on May 25.

-His Majesty also received cables from senior officials and officers, as well as representatives of civil society organizations.
+His Majesty also received cables from senior officials and officers, as well as representatives of civil society organisations.

 Legal Disclaimer: